 The History of Revised Pay as You Earn

-Since the REPAYE plan is revised, something had to come before.
+Since the REPAYE plan is a revised version of another plan, something had to come before.

 Up until 2015, some federal student loan borrowers were able to use the Pay as You Earn (PAYE) program.
 Like the revised plan, this enabled them to lower their monthly payments.

 Unfortunately, the benefits of this program were limited to anyone who took out their first loan after October 1, 2007.
 And even still, there were strict hardship requirements that needed to be met to be approved.

 As a result of the burgeoning student debt crisis, then-President Barack Obama urged the Department of Education to create a new plan that would extend benefits to include more borrowers.

 From there, the Revised Pay as You Earn program was born.

 - The original plan was the Pay as You Earn (PAYE) program.

 - In 2015 it was revised and became the REPAYE plan.

 - In terms of PAYE VS REPAYE, the new program makes the benefits available to more borrowers.

 What is the Revised Pay as You Earn (REPAYE) Program?